Mortgage Sorter

 Are you a Muslim, Looking for a Sharia-Compliant Mortgage?

-Islamic mortgages used to be almost impossible to obtain in the UK, but in the last 5 years, the number of lenders offering mortgages that comply with Sharia law has grown considerably.
+Islamic mortgages used to be almost impossible to obtain in the UK, but in the last few years, the number of lenders offering mortgages that comply with Sharia law has grown considerably.
 It is now possible to get an Islamic mortgage for your house from several high street lenders with no more difficulty than a regular mortgage.

-Islamic mortgages available in the UK fall into two main categories.
+Islamic mortgages available in the UK fall into two main categories:

-By far the most popular are mortgages based on the Ijara principle.
-Also available are mortgages based on the Murabaha principle - but these tend not to be affordable to most borrowers, especially younger people just starting out.
+Also available are mortgages based on the Murabaha principle – but these tend not to be affordable to most borrowers, especially younger people just starting out.

-To read more about muslim mortgages in the UK Click Here
+To read more about Muslim mortgages in the UK Click Here

 Getting divorced can be a difficult and traumatic experience, often not least because of the financial complications.
 These can cause people with previously exemplary financial records to get into problems, and can sometimes make it difficult for the divorced individuals to get mortgages.